 Another approach you can take is to admit you went out by yourself in a confident and positive way.
 For example, you could say something like, “Every time I go out by myself I always meet awesome people!”
 As you build social confidence, going out alone will become less and less of a big deal.

 If going out alone doesn’t sit well with you, then you still have other options.
 If you are lucky enough to have friends who are also motivated to meet girls and improve their social skills, go out with them.
 The greater level of comfort and support from going out with friends will enable you to have fun more easily and automatically make you more attractive to girls.

-But if you don’t have friends to go out with, check out meetup.com.
-This is a great resource to find groups of people with similar interests in your local area.
+But if you don’t have friends to go out with, check out sites like Meetup or Eventbrite.
+These are great resources to find groups of people with similar interests in your local area.
 After seven months of absorbing a ton of content and going out very little, I found a local wingman group and started going out with them consistently.
 It truly was a game-changer.

 Depending on your social history, you might find it hard to connect with anyone at first, so it’s important to stick with the same group for at least a few months to see if your comfort builds.

 After a while, I became friends with a few people from the wingman group, and then I started going out with them separately from the Meetup events.